Lake Ngozi or Ngosi

 It is a green, shimmering lake walled by the collapsed caldera of the extinct Ngosi Volcano.
 The peak is the highest point of the Uporoto Ridge Forest Reserve.
 The forest has an endemic three-horned chameleon (Chameleon fuelleborni).

-Walking to the rim leads through upland grasslands and tropical forests where families of Colobus monkeys chatter and play, and a miasma of birds take refuge.
+Walking to the rim leads through upland grasslands and tropical forests where families of Colobus monkeys chatter and play, and a miasma of birds takes refuge.
 The path leads into the forest for about 2.5 km and then begins the climb to the crater top.

 Other Experiences